The sections below provide links to many important documents and sites related to courses for both undergraduate and graduate students.

 The Course Dependency Map shows you the different paths that you can follow in ECE, and the courses that you can take that fall under each category.
 It also shows how the courses progress, building on the information learned in the previous class.

-Complete list of departmental courses with descriptions.
-Not all courses are offered every year.
+Head to the registrar’s website for a complete list of departmental courses with descriptions.
+See below for other benefits of the registrar’s website, and please note that not all courses are offered every year.

 You can get additional academic support by using the following resources: